mwr/magedeploy2/README.md

 ### Configuration

-After the Installation you will find a magedeploy2.php file which is used to gather the configuration for a deployment.
+After the installation you need to add a magedeploy2.php file return the configuration array.

-## Contributing

 ## Versioning